From Dark Capitalism to an Inclusive Society and other takeaways from the Global Peter Drucker Forum 2016

 The limits of my English can hardly describe the special quality of flows I was part of, in Vienna.
 Where else in the world do you have the chance — as I had — to talk two days with people like MaelleGavet, Phil Kotler, Clayton Christensen, Efosa Ojomo, Fredmund Malik, Hermann Simon, Ralf Köster, Gisbert Rühl, Prabhu Guptara, Alexander Osterwalder or Nicolas Colin and others to boost your own perspectives through a collaborative interfusion with great minds?
 Although I could not talk with John Hagel or Roger Martin, there presentation nevertheless influenced my perspectives a lot.

 But Vienna was not only an intellectual flow, it was a great pleasure to be there.
 I am thankful for the “laughs” with Ralf Köster, Prabhu Guptara and Fredmund Malik during the speakers night and and with Efosa Ojomo and Andreas Müller the day after.
 Efosa by the way transformed my most preferred “job to be done” metaphor (job to be done theory of Christensen) from milkshake into a billion-dollar story.
 I hope to hear more from him soon.
+He is for me a thinker for an Inlusive Society, especially for Africa.

 2. Exclusive and inclusive visions of the entrepreneur and innovation